If you are not satisfied with a product or a service that you received, there may be ways for you to resolve your issue:

 If you are unable to resolve your problem by dealing directly with the company, file a complaint with the appropriate regulatory agency or with a dispute resolution program.

 The Office of Consumer Affairs and Business Regulation offers mediation services to help resolve lemon law disputes.
-Lemon Law and Home Improvement Contractor Law arbitration requests must be made to the Office of Consumer Affairs and Business Regulation.
+Lemon Law and Home Improvement Contractor Law arbitration requests are also made to the Office of Consumer Affairs and Business Regulation.

 State Agencies: To locate a state agency that may have jurisdiction or regulatory authority over your inquiry, please visit the state's Agency List page or the main State Homepage.
 Many state agencies can and do investigate individual complaints.

-Federal Agencies: To locate a Federal agency that may have jurisdiction or regulatory authority over your inquiry, please visit the U.S. Consumer Gateway , the Federal Information Center or the Consumer Resource Handbook.
-Most federal agencies can inform you of your federal rights, but you should be aware that they generally do not resolve individual complaints.
+Federal Agencies: To locate a Federal agency that may have jurisdiction or regulatory authority over your inquiry, please visit Consumer.Gov or USA.Gov Most federal agencies can inform you of your federal rights, but you should be aware that they generally do not resolve individual complaints.

 Non-Governmental Help: Alternatively, you may wish to seek assistance from non-governmental associations, such as: